The Division of Occupational Psychology has several groups that look after specific areas of interest.

 As organisations develop in the context of a global economy, Occupational Psychologists increasingly operate on an international level.

-- provide the Division’s interface with other relevant professional groups - nationally and internationally
+Work with best practices to provide the divisions interface with other relevant professional groups on a national and international platform

-- support the development of Occupational Psychology around the world
+Enhance the standing and vision of UK Occupational Psychology around the world

 - Ritsa Fotinatos